tsourdin/digital-electronics-2-project/platformio-project/README.md

 * [Timer](https://github.com/tsourdin/digital-electronics-2-project/blob/main/platformio-project/include/timer.h): used for preprocessor directives related to timers 0, 1 and 2.
 * [Adc](https://github.com/tsourdin/digital-electronics-2-project/blob/main/platformio-project/include/adc.h): used for preprocessor directives related to the analog to digital internal conversor of the Atmega328p.

+All the Interrupt Service Routines with their flowcharts are [here](https://github.com/tsourdin/digital-electronics-2-project/tree/main/platformio-project/Documentation)

 ## Video

 Insert a link to a short video with your practical implementation example (1-3 minutes, e.g. on YouTube).